 Citizens have the right to vote in local, state, and federal elections.

-Naturalized citizens are able to run for local, state, and federal elected offices except the offices of president and vice president.
+Naturalized citizens can run for local, state, and federal elected offices, except the offices of president and vice president.

 Children born to U.S. citizens are classified as natural born citizens regardless of where they are born.

 Citizens may obtain U.S. passports, which, in many cases, enables them to travel overseas without the need for visas.